 3. Sweet Basil is the type of basil we are all probably most familiar with.
 It’s the most common type of basil found in grocery stores and is used in all types of sauces, marinades, and other recipes.
 This is a perfectly good substitute for Thai basil in any recipe, you just loose a little of the pungent taste that comes from Thai basil.

-1. Cook the veggies.
-In a wok or large skillet over medium high heat add the oil, shallots, garlic, ginger and bell peppers and fry for 3 minutes.
+Cook Veggies: In a wok or large skillet over medium high heat add the oil, shallots, garlic, ginger and bell peppers.
+Sauté for 3 minutes.
 Push the veggies off to the side.

-3. Make the sauce.
-In a small bowl stir together the brown sugar, fish sauce, soy sauce, oyster sauce, cornstarch beef broth and water and add to the pan.
-Cook for 2 minutes.
+Make Sauce: Stir together the brown sugar, fish sauce, soy sauce, oyster sauce, cornstarch beef broth and water.
+Add to the pan and cook for 2 minutes.

 • Meat: Use ground chicken, ground pork, or extra firm tofu (and vegetable broth) to make it vegetarian.
 Flank steak would also taste delicious in this recipe.
 Slice it thinly, against the grain.